Molokhia is a deep green leafy vegetable that is used to make this delicious stew.

 It makes a very viscous and gooey green stew, that people either love or hate, there is very little in the middle.

-I personally love the taste and texture of a nice and slimy Molokhia, served over rice with extra lemon juice.
+I personally love the taste and texture of a nice Molokhia, served over rice with extra lemon juice.

 But the best thing about Molokhia beyond the amazing flavor is that it is so good for you.

 A superfood full of fiber, vitamins and antioxidants, it is well known for being a sleep aid.

 Good for digestion, it is also said to help with maintaining good eyesight.

 In the Middle East, Molokhia is made from fresh or dried leaves, as well as from frozen form.